Interpolation between modified logarithmic Sobolev and Poincare inequalities for quantum Markovian dynamics: Introduction

 One of the favorable features of the classical LSI is the tensorization property, which enables obtaining the functional inequalities for the tensor product systems from those for the subsystems.
 However, this property is known to fail for the quantum MLSI (cf.\cite[Proposition 4.21]{brannan2022complete}).
-To circumvent such difficulty, Gao et al. \cite{gao2020fisher} introduced the complete modified log-Sobolev inequality (CMLSI), which is a stronger notion than the quantum MLSI, and showed that it satisfies the desired tensorization properties.
-Very recently, Gao and Rouz\'{e} proved, by a two-sided estimate for the relative entropy, that the CMLSI holds for any finite dimensional $\si$-detailed balance QMS.
-We refer the interested readers to \cite{brannan2022complete,li2020graph,brannan2021complete} for the geometrical approaches for studying the CMLSI, which is based on the noncommutative Ricci curvature and the group transference techniques.
+To circumvent such difficulty, Gao et al. \cite{gao2020fisher} introduced the complete modified log-Sobolev inequality (CMLSI), which is a stronger notion than the MLSI, and showed that it satisfies the desired tensorization properties.
+In \cite{gao2021complete}, Gao and Rouz\'{e} proved, by a two-sided estimate for the relative entropy, that the CMLSI holds for any finite-dimensional non-primitive QMS with $\si$-GNS detailed balance. \mb{The very recent work \cite{gao2022complete} provided a generic lower bound for the CMLSI constant by the inverse of completely bounded mixing time and an improved data processing inequality, which improves the results in \cite{gao2021complete}.} See also \cite{brannan2022complete,li2020graph,brannan2021complete, gao2021geometric} for the geometrical approaches for studying the CMLSI.